nathanaw/aspnet-content-negotiation/Readme.md

 for a good overview of the concepts.

 The examples (below) demonstrate a progression of usage, starting with what is included in the ASP.NET Core framework (see ContentNegotiationExample).
+However the primary example is the Codec Example.

 # Content Negotiation Example

 Demonstrates how to use input and output formatters in ASP.NET for content negotiation.

+This example is primarly aimed at showing what ASP.NET provides in the framework.
+However, the framework's approach is challenging to use.

 See [src/ContentNegotiationExample](src/ContentNegotiationExample) for the solution.